Objective Function | Description |

 9.7.1 A tuning example

 While this may start to sound complicated, it doesn’t have to be, as tools are available to make our generalization journey a lot easier.
-In the following we demonstrate this with the same ridge logistic regression model.
-The approach we use is called a grid search, where we explicitly step through potential values of the penalty parameter, fitting a model with the selected value through cross-validation.
-While we only look at one parameter here, for a given modeling approach we could construct a ‘grid’ of sets of parameter values to search over as well10.
-For each hyperparameter value, we are interested in the average accuracy score across the folds to assess the best performance.
-The final model can then be assessed on the test set11
+In the following we demonstrate the approach with the same ridge logistic regression model as before.
+The specific type of parameter search we’ll use is called a grid search, where we explicitly step through potential values of the penalty parameter, fitting a model with the selected value through cross-validation.
+While we only look at one parameter here, for a given modeling approach we could construct a ‘grid’ of sets of parameter values to search over as well11.
+For each hyperparameter value, we are interested in the average accuracy score across the validation folds to assess the best performance.
+The final model can then be assessed on the test set12.

-to perform k-fold cross-validation to select the best penalty parameter.
-We then apply the best model to the test set and calculate accuracy.
-We do the same thing in R with the mlr3tuning
+With a set of penalty values to explore, we again use the LogisticRegression function in sklearn to perform k-fold cross-validation to select the best performing penalty parameter.
+We then apply the chosen model to the test set and calculate accuracy.

 from sklearn.model_selection import GridSearchCV